Last Updated on 21 August 2024 by Cycloscope

 Long Distance Buses and Minibusses

 There are two major bus companies in Malawi, Axa, and Sososo – both have a very thin online presence.
-The best approach is trying to call or go to their office if there’s one.
+The best approach is to try to call or go to their office if there’s one.
 For example, the Axa coach from Lilongwe to Mzuzu leaves from the city mall in the afternoon, while the Sososo leaves from the Game complex departing morning at 7 am.
-Boarding the is 6:30 am.
+Boarding is 6:30 am.

 It is not easy to figure out these pieces of information, as things always change, your accommodation should be able to provide some help.
 Otherwise rely on forums or Facebook Groups (Expats Malawi is good).